here for Directions to the Haag Home

 nutritional needs for teens

-get these calories from lean protein, low-fat dairy, whole grains, and
+best to get these calories from lean protein, low-fat dairy, whole grains,

-45-60 grams per day.
-Most teenagers easily meet this need from eating
+teens need 45-60 grams per day.
+Most teenagers easily meet this need from

-meat, fish, and dairy, but vegetarians may need to increase their protein
+eating meat, fish, and dairy, but vegetarians may need to increase their

-calcium it can, to ensure strong bones in the future.
-Unfortunately, many
+“grab” all the calcium it can, to ensure strong bones in the future.

-consumption and other overly sugary foods, which leech calcium from bones,
+on soda consumption and other overly sugary foods, which leech calcium from

 calcium-fortified juice and cereal, and other calcium rich foods such as